08 Dec Autumn Statement Newsletter – Employment

 The government wants to encourage employees to become part-owners of the organisations they work for.
 This apparently improves productivity and happiness in the workforce.
 The following tax reliefs will bring into being in 2014 to smooth transfers of businesses to employee-ownership trusts:

 – No CGT will apply on shares transferred which give rise to a controlling interest in the business passing to the employee ownership trust;

 – No IHT will apply on shares or assets transferred to the employee-ownership trust; and

-– Bonuses of up to £3,600 per employee per year will be tax free where the business is controlled by an employee-ownership trust.
+– Bonuses of up to £3,600 per employee per year will be tax-free where the business is being control by an employee-ownership trust.

-The primary (employees’) and secondary (employers’) threshold for class 1 NICs have been aligned at £153 per week from 6 April 2014.
+The primary (employees’) and secondary (employers’) threshold for class 1 NICs have been align at £153 per week from 6 April 2014.

 For 2014/15 the main rates and thresholds for NI contributions are:

 Employer’s class 1 above £153/week not contracted out – 13.8%